mozilla-mobile/firefox-echo-show/README.md

 3. Make sure to select the right build variant in Android Studio: **amazonWebviewDebug**

 ### Running
 You can run from Android Studio or adb.

-You can run on an Android emulator but the behavior may not be the same: see the [device reference] documentation for more details on emulator device selection and other changed behaviors.
+For recommendations on which devices and emulators to run on, see [device reference].

 ### Testing
 To run a reasonable subset of the unit tests, we recommend: